ankitjhagithub21/tmdb-clone/README.md

 - Click on a movie to view its details, including the trailer.
 - Watch the trailer by clicking the "Watch Trailer" button.

-## Usage
-- Browse the homepage to discover popular movies.
-- Click on a movie to view its details, including the trailer.
-- Watch the trailer by clicking the "Watch Trailer" button.

 ## Technologies Used
 - React vite